 For more information on how to form a good password please see our Safe Passwords article.

-Starting a new domain or your first web site can seem like a daunting task.
+Starting a new domain or your first website can seem like a daunting task.
 Liquid Web’s Heroic Support is available at any time, day or night, to help make it easier.
-If you have questions that aren’t answered here please contact us by opening a ticket via PIMS or by phone and we will be happy to help!
+If you have questions that aren’t answered here please contact us by opening a ticket via firstname.lastname@example.org, by phone or via a chat and we will be happy to help!

 Liquid Web’s Heroic Support is always available to assist customers with this or any other issue.
 If you need our assistance please contact us: